mowens86/react-app/README.md

+#### React Course Journal

+11/9/2020

+Went over lists & conditionals and how you can dynamically add portions of JSX into the return section using and "if" statement and display a list using the map() function.
+Currently working on course section assignment for Lists & Conditionals.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>